This is what happens to boats when people leave them in Lake Ontario

 Boats leaking fluid and posing an immediate threat to the environment are the responsibility of the Canadian Coast Guard.

-Transport Canada's Navigation Protection Program will assist if the boat or wreck poses a potential, actual or immediate threat to safe navigation (because it makes navigation dangerous or blocks other boats from a passage).
+Transport Canada's Navigation Protection Program assists if a boat or wreck poses a potential, actual or immediate threat to safe navigation (because it makes navigation dangerous or blocks other boats from a passage).

 If none of the above apply, then the Transport Canada's Navigation Protection Program can help locate the owner who is responsible for removing the boat.